joaovpedroso/joaovpedroso/README.md

 ### Hi there 👋

 My name is João Victor Danieli Pedroso, and I'm from Brazil (🇧🇷).
 I've been working as Web Developer since 2018.
-Actually I work as a FullStack/Front End Developer at Agência e/Code  :)
+Actually I work as a Front-End Developer at Frete.com  :)

 Would you like to find me?